psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ???

-1. The service operation enters the message queue.
-The instance is written to the database, but not yet dispatched The broker dispatcher process picks up the service operation instance from its queue.
-During this stage, the status of the service operation instance in the Service Operations Monitor is New.
+1. Enters the message queue by being written to the database
+    * The broker dispatcher process picks up the service operation instance from its queue.
+    * Status is New
-1. The broker dispatcher process passes the service operation instance to the broker handler process.
-During this stage, the status of the service operation instance in the Service Operations Monitor is Started.
+2. The broker dispatcher process passes the service operation instance to the broker handler process.
-1. The broker handler process accepts the service operation instance, reads the data, and runs the subscription routing rules to determine if the service operation needs to be processed locally.
-During this stage, the status of the service operation instance in the Service Operations Monitor is Working.
+    * Status is Started
+3. Broker handler process accepts runs the routing rules
+    * Status is Working
-1. The broker handler process then writes a subscription contract in the PSAPMSGPUBCON table (the subscription contract queue) and notifies the subscription contractor service that it has an item to process.
-During this stage, the status of the service operation instance in the Service Operations Monitor is Working.
+4. The broker handler process
+    * Writes a subscription contract in the PSAPMSGPUBCON table (the subscription contract queue)
+    * Notifies the subscription contractor service that it has an item to process.
-1. Once the service operation is stored in the subscription contact queue, the status of the service operation instance in the Service Operations Monitor is Done.
-Processing of the subscription contract begins as the subscription dispatcher process picks up the subscription contract from its queue, and the status of the subscription contract in the Service Operations Monitor is New.
-In this example, at the point when the status of the asynchronous service operation instance is Done, the subscription contract status is New.
-Asynchronous subscription contract processing is described in the next section.
+    * Status is Working
+5. Once the service operation is stored in the subscription contact queue
+    * Status of the service operation instance is Done.
+    * Status of the subscription contract is New.

 ---
 # Asynchronous Services
 ## Subscription Contract